Last updated on January 3rd, 2021 at 12:38 pm

 Syneti Beach is the natural opening of the stunning Dipotamata Gorge which is dotted with old stone watermills in the midst of lush greenery.
 The river that runs through the Dipotamata Valley also ends on the beach, thus adding extra charm to this beyond words beautiful scenery, which was also featured in the superb period film, Little England.

 Fellos is a long beach which is half pebbly half sandy.
-If you prefer the latter, like we do, make sure you find a spot towards the left end of the beach.
-Fellos never ever feels crowded while it’s one of the best places to catch a lovely sunset in Andros.
+If you prefer the latter, as we do, make sure you find a spot towards the left end of the beach.
+Fellos never feels crowded while it’s one of the best places to catch a lovely sunset in Andros.

 Ateni is not one but two sandy beaches which are within very easy walking distance from one another.
 As you look towards the sea, you’ve got a small swimming pool-like cove to your left and a large beach of deep blue waters on your right.